 But what next?

 Macau, Sin gave a mental sigh.
-What a place.
+What a place!
 The Woo scandal implicated every business entity in the tiny Vegas of Asia.
 For a while, anyone not under investigation would pretend that they were, just to save face.
 In the end, everyone implicated had miraculously left town before shit hit the fan.

 Except Paolo Rodrigues, Vergel’s local partner.

 The Rodrigues had been prominent compradores in Macau since the 17th century.
-But its wealth had long been drained, and the complacent mind of its latest headsman best illustrated by his own baffling “defence” — if that’s what it was intended to be — during the Macau trial: “This place’s been like this for centuries!
-What’s the big deal?”
-In the end, it wasn’t.
-For a corruption scandal involving a noticeable percentage of Macau’s GDP, only one Minister — Michelangelo Woo — and a single supporting actor — Paolo Rodrigues — were jailed.
+But its wealth was long spent, and the complacent mind of its latest headsman best illustrated by his own baffling ‘defence’ — if that’s what it was intended to be — in court: ‘Macau’s been like this for centuries!
+What’s the big deal?’
+In the end, it wasn’t a big deal.
+For a corruption scandal involving a noticeable percentage of Macau’s GDP and population, only one Minister, George Woo, and a single supporting actor, Paolo Rodrigues, were jailed.
+Case closed.

 Winnie Poon was an exception.

 In her late thirties, she was associate editor of the Durian Daily — a local tabloid.
 Every newspaper in Hong Kong was a tabloid, or bankrupt.
 Her speciality was sensational court cases.
 Gory details were the hottest, followed by cases involving celebrities.
 Reader-friendly scandals were popular if the plots were simple and devious, easily understood by the average guy.
 Otherwise, it was her job to streamline the details.